Close

 Conclusion

 The Developmental Neurobiology Model offers an integrated treatment paradigm for treating emerging adults ages 18 to 29 with substance use disorders.
-This model is organized around the core principles of quieting the limbic system, promoting self-integration and coherence, and promoting executive function and competence.
+This model is organized around the core principles of quieting the limbic system, promoting self-integration and coherence, and building executive function and competence.
 Interventions are targeted at providing a context which will interfere with the attachment to substances and promote human attachments allowing the individual and their brain to get back on track in maturation.
 Additional interventions promote development in those specific brain networks which affect self-integration, self-regulation and cognitive decision-making.
-This treatment model is strongly grounded in and guided by the latest research findings of the sociocultural, genetic, and neurobiological factors that heighten substance abuse vulnerability, and the extent that substance abuse further compromises antecedent brain dysfunction and creates abnormal “rewiring” in neuron networks involved in motivation, reward, and executive function in the maturing brain.
-The Developmental Neurobiology Model informs a uniquely comprehensive approach to address the service of young people making the critical transition to adulthood.

 References